dstepanets/Swingy/README.md

 ## Usage

-Compile in terminal with:

-`mvn clean package`
+*There is a pre-compiled jar archive ready to run.*

-Run with one of the following commands:
+Start with one of the following commands in a terminal:

 `java -jar target/swingy-1.0-jar-with-dependencies.jar gui`

 `java -jar target/swingy-1.0-jar-with-dependencies.jar console`

+Or recompile first with:

+`mvn clean package`

+**You have to use this commands from the root directory!**

+**Requires JRE 7 or higher**